Gerard161-Site/xplaincrypto/ARCHITECTURE.md

 ### Configuration Flow
 The report_config.json file is loaded and used by multiple components:

-1. **ResearchOrchestrator**: Uses the config to determine research types and data sources
+1. **ResearchManager**: Uses the config to determine research types and data sources
 2. **VisualizationAgent**: Uses the config to determine which visualizations to generate
 3. **Publisher**: Uses the config to structure the final report

 ### Data Sharing
 Data is efficiently shared between components:

-1. **DataGatherer → ResearchOrchestrator → Enhanced Researcher**: API data flows through
+1. **DataGatherer → ResearchManager → Enhanced Researcher**: API data flows through
-2. **ResearchOrchestrator → VisualizationAgent**: Research data is passed for visualization
+2. **ResearchManager → VisualizationAgent**: Research data is passed for visualization
 3. **VisualizationAgent → Publisher**: Visualizations are incorporated into the final report

 ### Configuration-Based Customization